Kurento/kurento/source/Architecture.rst

    **Onion like layered structure of the APIs**.

-   *The Stream Oriented Generic enabler has an onion-like architecture with APIs providing different abstraction levels.*
+   *Kurento has an onion-like architecture with APIs providing different abstraction levels.*

 Following this, the role of the different APIs can be summarized in the following way: